nod-ai/iree-amd-aie/README.md

 git clone --recursive https://github.com/nod-ai/iree-amd-aie.git
 ```

-or if you want a faster checkout
+or, if you want a faster checkout,

 ```
 git \